 From Impressionism to Post-Impressionism

-When the last Impressionist show was staged in 1886, many of the next generation’s artists were already seeking an art with deeper meaning and more solid form, in contrast with the outwardly focussed and ephemeral nature of Impressionism.
-In his exhibition catalogue Fry wrote, ‘The Post-Impressionists consider the Impressionists too naturalistic.’
+In his exhibition catalogue Fry wrote, ‘The Post-Impressionists consider the Impressionists too naturalistic'.
+As early as 1886, the date of the last Impressionist exhibition, many of the next generation’s artists were seeking an art with deeper meaning and more solid form, in contrast with the outwardly focussed and ephemeral nature of Impressionism.

 Seurat and Cézanne